-One of the many services that Virginia Main Street (VMS) provides designated Main Street communities is access to the technical expertise available from the National Trust Main Street Center (NTMSC).
-Although the work of the NTMSC is always community specific, the observations and recommendations that are included in the reports are valuable resources for any community in Virginia that is attempting to implement the Main Street Four-Point Approach® as a strategy for downtown revitalization.
+One of the many services that Virginia Main Street (VMS) provides designated Main Street communities is access to the technical expertise available from the National Main Street Center, Inc. (NMSC).
+Although the work of the NMSC is always community specific, the observations and recommendations that are included in the reports are valuable resources for any community in Virginia that is attempting to implement the Main Street Four-Point Approach® as a strategy for downtown revitalization.

 Economic Restructuring Technical Assistance Visit Reports

-Since 2010, VMS has worked with the NTMSC to help designated Main Street communities evaluate and improve their economic restructuring strategies through technical assistance visits with NTMSC Senior Program Officer Todd Barman.
+Since 2010, VMS has worked with the NMSC to help designated Main Street communities evaluate and improve their economic restructuring strategies through technical assistance visits.

-Final Economic Restructuring Technical Assistance Visit Reports have been completed for eight of Virginia’s 25 designated Main Street communities.
-Three additional Main Street communities will receive technical assistance visits during spring 2012.
+Final Economic Restructuring Technical Assistance Visit Reports have been completed for more than half of Virginia’s 25 designated Main Street communities.

 Final Economic Restructuring Techncial Assistance Visit Reports